Joarnixon/Joarnixon/README.md

 - Internship (prioretized)
 - Study the Torch framework (currently)
 - Upload all the pet projects I made locally or on kaggle, colab / planning to make as I have too much not realised ideas
-- Try to apply for laboratory of neuroscience as enthusiast data scientist cause I keen on neuroscience and psychology!
-- Make my own revolutionary(just a dream) AI architecture or research in this field!

-# Stay tuned for updates...
 <!---
 Joarnixon/Joarnixon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.